-Binance is the world's leading cryptocurrency exchange and operates in a diverse range of countries across the globe.
+Binance is the world's largest cryptocurrency exchange and operates in a diverse range of countries across the globe.
 However, due to regulatory differences, the extent of Binance's services may vary from one country to another.
-For example, countries such as the United States have a dedicated platform, Binance.US, tailored to comply with local regulations.
+For example, countries like the United States have a dedicated platform, Binance.US, tailored to comply with local regulations.
 Some countries also have access to additional features like derivatives trading and crypto staking, whereas other jurisdictions cannot access these services.

 Refer to the below for a list of Binance’s supported countries:

 - Americas - Canada, Argentina, Brazil, Chile, Colombia, Mexico & Peru.

 - Asia & Pacific - Afghanistan, Australia, Bangladesh, Cambodia, India, Indonesia, Japan, Kazakhstan, Mongolia, Myanmar, New Zealand, Pakistan, Philippines, Taiwan & Vietnam.